ibm-cloud-architecture/refarch-caseportal-app/README.md

 # Case Inc Portal App
 In this project we are presenting how to develop an Angular 5 single page application using a Test Driven Development approach.
-The Back end For Front end is done using nodejs / expressjs.
+The Back end For Front component is done using nodejs / expressjs.
+The code is under server folder.

-We are covering the following:
-* use angular CLI to create modules, components and service for the user interface
-* use karma and jasmine to test driven each components

 *This project is part of the 'IBM Integration Reference Architecture' suite, available at [https://github.com/ibm-cloud-architecture/refarch-integration](https://github.com/ibm-cloud-architecture/refarch-integration) and implements the 'cloud native' web application with a set of features to demonstrate all the use case for hybrid cloud, cognitive and analytics.
 It should be considered as an internal portal application for CASE Inc internal staff to access a set of internal features.*

+Update 08/21/2018

 ## Target audiences